Vat Registration for non-UK residents

 VAT Registration Threshold

-• Zero Rate (0%) – Exports, certain food items, books
+• Zero rate (0%) – exports, some food items, books

 Import VAT

-When importing goods into the UK:
+If a business is importing goods to the UK:

 Export VAT